Esteban Gutiérrez: Haas F1 (2016)

-Gutiérrez finished 14th at the Chinese Grand Prix, passing ex-teammate Nico Hülkenberg in the closing laps.
-Gutiérrez finished 11th at the Monaco Grand Prix, Austrian Grand Prix, German Grand Prix, Singapore Grand Prix and 12th at the Abu Dhabi Grand Prix.
+Gutiérrez finished fourteenth at the Chinese Grand Prix, passing ex-teammate Nico Hülkenberg in the closing laps.
+Gutiérrez finished eleventh at the Monaco Grand Prix, Austrian Grand Prix, German Grand Prix, Singapore Grand Prix and twelfth at the Abu Dhabi Grand Prix.

 On 11 November 2016, Gutiérrez confirmed via social media he would be leaving Haas F1 Team.

 Reserve and development driver for Mercedes (2018–present)

 On 5 July 2018, Gutiérrez joined Mercedes AMG as a simulator driver from the beginning of the season.
-He has since been named as a reserve driver in Formula 1 and Formula E. Gutierrez frequently visits the team's factory to carry out simulator work in preparation for F1 races and development of its car, supporting race drivers Lewis Hamilton and George Russell.
+He has since been named as a reserve driver in Formula 1 and Formula E. Gutiérrez frequently visits the team's factory to carry out simulator work in preparation for F1 races and development of its car, supporting race drivers Lewis Hamilton and George Russell.

-In 2020, with the postponement and cancellation of races due to the COVID-19 pandemic, Gutierrez represented Mercedes in the virtual world taking part in several high-profile esports events.
+In 2020, with the postponement and cancellation of races due to the COVID-19 pandemic, Gutiérrez represented Mercedes in the virtual world taking part in several high-profile esports events.
 It was discovered in August 2020 that Gutiérrez had stopped being eligible for a super licence at the start of the year after the introduction of new requirements to maintain them after more than three years, which had been overlooked by Mercedes and made him ineligible to be a reserve driver in Formula One.
 He continues to work for Mercedes in 2021 as a brand and business ambassador.